Vladimir Vetrov

+Vetrov was executed for treason in the Soviet Union on 23 January 1985.
+His life inspired a film and books were written about his life and career.

 Biography

-Vladimir Vetrov was born in 1932 and grew up within the Soviet Union.
+Vladimir Vetrov was born on 10 October 1932 and grew up within the Soviet Union.
 After college, where he studied electronic engineering, he was enlisted in the KGB.

-He lived in France for five years, beginning in 1965 when posted there as a Line X officer working for the KGB's 'Directorate T', which specialized in obtaining information about advanced science and technology from western countries.
+He lived in France for five years, beginning in 1965, when posted there as a Line X officer working for the KGB's 'Directorate T', which specialized in obtaining information about advanced science and technology from western countries.
 While there, he befriended Jacques Prévost, an engineer working with Thomson-CSF.
 Vetrov returned to Moscow at the end of his posting, with a subsequent posting to Montreal, though Vetrov was recalled prematurely for reasons that are unclear.

 There, he rose through the ranks of Directorate T, eventually supervising the evaluation of the intelligence collected by Line X agents around the world, and passing key information to the relevant users inside the Soviet Union.
 Having become increasingly disillusioned with the Communist system, he decided to pass important state secrets to the west for purely ideological reasons, though he eventually and reluctantly accepted 25,500 rubles (roughly equivalent to four years of his salary).
-At the end of 1980 or in early 1981, he contacted Prévost, by then working in Russia, who operated as a liaison to the French DST and offered his services to the West.
+At the end of 1980 or in early 1981, he contacted Prévost, by then working in the Soviet Union, who operated as a liaison to the French DST and offered his services to the West.
+First contacts were initially made though Xavier Ameil, an engineer working under Prévost.
 He asked for no payment or any promise of extrication to the West, since his motivation was frustration with the Soviet system, and a personal grudge against his superiors.
 "This totalitarian order crushes individuals and promotes discord between people", Vetrov wrote.

-Between the spring of 1981 and early 1982, Vetrov, code-named FAREWELL, gave the DST almost 4,000 secret documents, including the complete official list of 250 Line X officers stationed under legal cover in embassies around the world and a breakdown of the Soviet espionage effort to obtain scientific, industrial and technical information from the West.
-Members of the GRU, the Soviet Academy of Sciences, and several other bodies all took part in such efforts.
+Between the spring of 1981 and early 1982, Vetrov, code-named FAREWELL, gave the DST almost 4,000 secret documents, including the complete official list of 250 Line X officers stationed under legal cover in embassies around the world, causing a breakdown of the Soviet espionage effort to obtain scientific, industrial and technical information from the West.
+Members of the GRU, the Soviet Academy of Sciences and several other bodies all took part in such efforts.
 One report states that information provided by Vetrov "neutralized 422 KGB officers and 54 Western agents (Soviet moles) working for the KGB and the USSR bloc".